 All snowboarders and telemarkers MUST be confident riding and skiing in deep powder and confidently able to traverse across stretches of terrain.
 All skiers and riders must be comfortable in deep powder snow and should be very fit.
 Less skilled or less fit guests may be asked to sit out steeper runs or take rest breaks by riding down in the front of the snowcat with the driver so they don’t hold up the group.

 Many Heli and Cat operations cater to the casual ski crowd who ski just a little each year – we do not.
 Mustang is not a good choice if you want a relaxed pace and like to continually stop and take photos.
 Mustang is for the hard-core skiers and snowboarders who are passionate about the sport and ski a lot each year.
 Unlike heliskiing, we don’t usually track our daily vertical feet.
 However, on February 27, 2017, a group of 12 guests skied 30,145 vertical feet in just over 8 hours of cat skiing.
 Many groups ski 20,000+ vertical feet each day.
+We are not a normal cat-skiing operation.

 The magnificent timber frame construction of the Mustang Lodge is a work of art.
 The high elevation of the lodge (5700 ft / 1740m) means that the views from the lounge, dining room and bedrooms are spectacular.
 In the morning we drop-off for our first run 5 to 10 minutes from the lodge.
 All guests have private bathrooms, with some single bedrooms also available.